CyrusWarner/Bug-Tracker-Front-End/README.md

 ### Home
 - Implemented a main home that displays a users boards, invited boards and the add board form.
 - Implemented a board home that displays a new bug form and all of a users bugs in a scrollable container
+### Board Home
+- Implemented a form so a user can create a new bug
+- Implemented a search bar to allow a user to search through bugs
+- Implemented a checkbox to allow a user to mark a bug as complete
+- Implemented a modal to allow a user to update a bug
+- Implemented a delete icon for a bug
 ### Calendar
 - Implemented a Modal for adding a new event or bug
 - Implemented a file upload for a .csv file
 - Implemented a calendar with clickable days
 - Implemented functionality for moving an event by dragging it to another day on the calendar
 - Implemented a form for sending an email to another user and displaying a boards user for a visual reference
+### Notes
+- Implented a modal for creating a new notecard
+- Implemented a modal for updating a notecard
+- Implmented a modal to check if a user wants to remove a notecard
+- Implemented React Bootstrap Card for styling
+- Implemented a search bar for the Notecards section
+### Chat
+- Implemented functionality for a user to access the chat using the password they used to sign up for the website
+- Implemented Chat Engine API to allow a user to be able to easily communicate with each other

 ---
 ## Bugs